zooxyt/scheme-tutorial/chapters/01_preface.md

 Lisp?
 -----

-You may already known a bit Scheme before or just have read the specification mentioned above, and seen tons of parenthesis which is probably the most famous characteristic of a series of programming languages with name of `Lisp`, (Lisp has also been called `Lost In Stupid Parentheses`).
+You may already know a bit Scheme before or just have read the specification mentioned above, and seen tons of parenthesis which is probably the most famous characteristic of a series of programming languages with name of `Lisp`, (Lisp has also been called `Lost In Stupid Parentheses`).